-The Museum and its affiliates in Integrative Biology and other departments share the Evolutionary Genetics Laboratory which occupies several rooms on the 4th floor of the VLSB.
-The lab is equipped for DNA extraction (historical as well as modern samples), PCR amplification, agarose gel electrophoresis, DNA sequencing, real-time PCR, microsatellite development and screening, library construction, cloning, and preliminary data analysis.
-Our major items of equipment include a thermocycler array, a digital imaging system for documenting agarose gels, a Nanodrop spectrophotometer, a StepOne Plus real-time instrument, and an ABI 3730 48-capillary automated sequencer.
+The Museum and its affiliated faculty in Integrative Biology and other departments share the Evolutionary Genetics Laboratory, which occupies a suite of rooms on the 4th floor of the VLSB.
+The lab is equipped for DNA extraction (historical as well as modern samples), PCR amplification, agarose gel electrophoresis, DNA sequencing, real-time PCR, microsatellite development and screening, high-throughput sequencing library construction, cloning, and preliminary data analysis.
+Our major items of equipment include a thermocycler array, benchtop, plate, and floor centrifuges, a digital imaging system for documenting agarose gels, a Nanodrop spectrophotometer, a Qubit fluorometer, a StepOne Plus real-time instrument, a Bioruptor sonicator, and an ABI 3730 48-capillary automated sequencer.

 Our 3730 instrument is open to all UC Berkeley researchers who wish to prep their own sequencing or microsatellite reactions for analysis and can fulfill the training requirements to load samples onto the machine.
 Users are recharged for 3730 runs on a bimonthly schedule.